Project

 BTW, could you, please, tell how do you or Jean decide what to implement next?
 I think, the strategie is very important and fate of the project is dependent on it.

-RE: How to contribute - Added by Michael Burton about 15 years ago
+RE: How to contribute - Added by Michael Burton over 15 years ago

 How does one contribute triage?
 For example, I'm interested in working on issue #2906, which is a near-duplicate of #1179, which has a note stating that #1358 would be solved by the same fix.
 How would I go about submitting the duplication/relation report?